vallabhatech/CareSync/README.md

 ## 🚀 About

-**HealthBridge** was built as a team project during a hackathon to empower users with easy, accessible healthcare tools.
+**CareSync** was built as a team project during a hackathon to empower users with easy, accessible healthcare tools.
 Our goal: make health management simple, smart, and available to everyone.

 ---